 This morning, we leave Torres del Paine and head south to Punta Arenas on the Strait of Magellan.
 This is a long trip through amazing scenery from the high mountains of Torres del Paine to the coastal city of Puerto Natales on the shore of Esperanza Bay.
 We will enjoy the fresh sea breeze in this small port town and then continue for another 250kms through this mountainous Magallanes region of Chilean Patagonia.
 We will arrive in Punta Arenas late afternoon.

 Day 15: Penguin Reserve, Exploring Punta Arenas Including the Sara Brown Museum

 Today we have an early start to the day, as we take a short trip to Isla Magdalena where we will travel by Zodiac boat to see the colony of Magellanic Penguins - sometimes numbering 100,000 strong.
 The sight, sounds (and smells) of these curious creatures is truly an amazing sight (high winds can delay the departure until the afternoon).

 Day 16: Depart Punta Arenas

-We transfer to the airport for our homeward flights or join our extension to mysterious Easter Island, the most remotely inhabited place on earth, Igauzu Falls or Machu Picchu.
+We transfer to the airport for our homeward flights or join our extension to mysterious Easter Island, the most remotely inhabited place on earth.
 Some trips connect to our Antarctic expedition cruises departing from Ushuaia, Argentina.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide